luiscielak/EmpathyTotems/emto-doc/README.md

-# Empathy Totems
+Empathy Totems
+===

-## Human Communication Sculptures
+> Human Communication Sculptures

 Submitted in partial fulfillment of the requirements for the degree of Master of Science in Interactive Design and Media

 School of Design and Engineering

 Philadelphia University

+Luis Cielak

+Spring 2014